-Jeff Friday is in his fifth season as Bengals assistant strength and conditioning coach.
-He is in his 17th NFL season, including nine seasons (1999-2007) as head S/C coach of the Baltimore Ravens.
+Jeff Friday is in his sixth season as Bengals assistant strength and conditioning coach.
+He is in his 18th NFL season, including nine seasons (1999-2007) as head S/C coach of the Baltimore Ravens.

 His tenure with the Ravens included a Super Bowl championship in the 2000 season, when he was named Professional Strength and Conditioning Coach of the Year by a national vote of his peers.

 In Cincinnati, Friday has been reunited with Chip Morton, Bengals head strength and conditioning coach since 2003.
 In Baltimore, Morton worked as an assistant under Friday from 1999-2001.

 Marvin Lewis, Bengals head coach, was defensive coordinator in Baltimore during Friday’s first three seasons with the Ravens.